ILIAS-eLearning/ILIAS/README.md

 ## Functions as Values, Currying

-First concept we need to understand for the formlets abstraction, we need to look at functions in a different way then we are used to from PHP.
+To understand the first important ingredient of the formlet abstraction, we need to look at functions in a different way then we are used to from PHP.

 The functions we need for this abstraction could be used as ordinary values, that is they can be stored in a variable, being passed around or used as an argument